 Elisha’s career path has been both varied and interesting—everything from working in hospitality and a travel agency to a high-tech industry.
 Her most interesting jobs include selling used cars and scanning documents over 100 years old for an archiving project.
 She is currently in the process of obtaining a human resources certification.

 Elisha especially enjoys the culture of Activity Connection and working with such creative and talented people.
 Outside of work she is active with her children’s education and serves on the PTA (Parent and Teachers Association) Board.
 Her children, Fox and Moxie, keep her busy with fun activities such as playing board games, going to the zoo, and shopping at local farmer’s markets.
 She volunteers at the Portland Dharma Center.

 One of Elisha’s favorite pastimes is going to the local escape room facilities and plotting how to get out before the time expires.
 Little does she know, there will be no escaping Activity Connection!

-Ginger, Activity Connection’s Director of Design, is an artist in every sense of the word.
+Ginger, Activity Connection’s Creative Director, is an artist in every sense of the word.
 She works hard to make sure everything we produce looks great!
 She loves helping make activity professional’s jobs easier, thereby enriching the lives of the seniors they serve.